WhoBeYe/GHG_CAB_Project/README.md

 python create_zipcode_data.py
 ```

-These files will read the CSV content stored in the data_files sub-directory and create inital table copies of them in the CAB_database database.
+These files will read the CSV content stored in the data_files sub-directory and create initial table copies of them in the CAB_database database.
 You can then check that CAB_database contains these tables by typing the following commands:
 ```
 psql CAB_database
 \d